Terraforming Mars (board game): Expansions

+Promos

+Several seasonal promotional cards have been released that include new corporations, preludes, and project cards.

+Card adaptation

 Terraforming Mars: Ares Expedition, a simplified card game version of the original, released in 2021.

-A legacy variant and a dice game are also scheduled for release.
+A dice version was released October 2023.
+A legacy variant is scheduled for release.

+Terraforming Mars: Ares Expedition was reviewed by Charlie Hall from Polygon, who described the game's multiple phases as interesting, but critiqued that it was "a smaller, mostly card-based game leaves behind a few vestigial remnants from the original" that still contained "redundant icons and concepts".
+Hall additionally criticised the components and rulebook.
+Reviewing from Ars Technica, Aaron Zimmerman stated that the game was a combination of Race for the Galaxy and the original title, and complimented the engagement and engine-building mechanics.
+Zimmerman considered that the game's player interaction was "arguably more" than the base game, and considered its components as superior.

-Video game adaptation
+Video game adaptations

 A video game adaptation of Terraforming Mars, developed by Asmodee Digital, was released in October 2018.
 Matt Thrower of Strategy Gamer considered the adaptation to have "too many rough edges to recommend".
 However, in a list of Best Board Games On PC from the same site he later revised this opinion, saying "developer Asmodee Digital has stepped up the plate with a host of updates.
 And while the interface remains a bit obtuse, the game itself is shining as it should."

+Zen Studios released a Terraforming Mars pinball table for Pinball FX on December 7, 2023.

+Inspiration

+The base game rulebook acknowledges Kim Stanley Robinson and his Mars trilogy as "great inspiration" to the game.
+The example players in the rulebook are named Kim, Stanley and Robinson.

 Reception

 Terraforming Mars received highly positive reviews following its release.
 Reviewing from Ars Technica, Aaron Zimmerman criticised the "serious art and component weaknesses", but praised the engine-building mechanism, the uniqueness of cards, and variable starting corporate cards, concluding that it is "a crunchy, engaging brain-burner with amazing theme".
 It was subsequently listed on Ars Technica as one of its 20 best games of 2016.
 Matt Thrower from IGN also commented positively on the game's replayability.
 Editors from Polygon stated that the card system was "gripping" and described the game arc was "gratifying"; Terraforming Mars was also listed as its runner up for best game of 2016 and best strategy game of 2016.
 Similarly, Popular Mechanics named Terraforming Mars as one of its 50 best games of the year.
 Vulture called it "the best high strategy game of 2016."
 In an article for The Guardian, Dan Jolin said that the projects "synergise in many different and rewarding ways", and stated that "isn't just a great science game, it's a great game full stop".